mduffster/null-loop-agent/README.md

 The instruct model's response to `> EOF by user` demonstrates clear behavioral divergence:
 - Base: EOF → degenerate repetition
-- Instruct: EOF → *"It seems you've ended the conversation..."* → helpful dialogue → **self-generated goals**
+- Instruct: EOF → *"It seems you've ended the conversation..."* → helpful dialogue → **planning-language markers**

 This indicates instruct training creates behavioral attractors that emerge even from null input.

+**Note**: In tipping point analysis, we strip EOF artifacts before re-feeding, so the model sees clean generated content rather than CLI artifacts.

 ## Limitations